Product Manager Resume Example & Writing Guide

 • Your resume should be one page long in most cases, with a clear structure and distinct sections that concisely convey information.

-• Write a position-specific cover letter that matches your resume and submit it to show dedication and further highlight your skills and professional accomplishments.
+• Write a position-specific cover letter that matches your resume and submit it to show dedication and further highlight your product manager skills and professional accomplishments.

 What is the Right Format to Use for a Product Manager Resume?